Yu-Ang/Yu-Ang.github.io/_pages/about.md

 </p>

 # 🔥 News
-- *2025.10*: &nbsp;🎉🎉 Our paper ``[Reconfigurable Intelligent Surfaces-Assisted Secure Wireless Communication in Wiretap Systems with Multiple Base Stations](https://raw.githubusercontent.com/Yu-Ang/Yu-Ang.github.io/main/assets/TVT_submit3.pdf)'' has been accepted by IEEE Transactions on Vehicular Technology!
+- *2025.10*: &nbsp;🎉🎉 Our paper "[Reconfigurable Intelligent Surfaces-Assisted Secure Wireless Communication in Wiretap Systems with Multiple Base Stations](https://raw.githubusercontent.com/Yu-Ang/Yu-Ang.github.io/main/assets/TVT_submit3.pdf)'' has been accepted by IEEE Transactions on Vehicular Technology!
 - *2025.10*: &nbsp;🎉🎉 I've been awarded the **2025 National Scholarship for Doctoral Students**, which is the highest-level national honor currently available to Chinese students in higher education institutions!
-- *2025.09*: &nbsp;🎉🎉 Our paper ``[Statistical QoS Provision in Business-Centric Networks](https://doi.org/10.1109/twc.2025.3616374)'' has been accepted by IEEE Transactions on Wireless Communications!
+- *2025.09*: &nbsp;🎉🎉 Our paper "[Statistical QoS Provision in Business-Centric Networks](https://doi.org/10.1109/twc.2025.3616374)'' has been accepted by IEEE Transactions on Wireless Communications!
 - *2025.08*: &nbsp;🎉🎉 I have been invited by the School of Computer Science and the School of Cryptography and Cyberspace Security at Nankai University to participate in the [10th Nankai University International Talent Forum](https://mp.weixin.qq.com/s/u8gvCpoH-x79HdnX5rwSsQ?scene=1) (第十届南开大学国际人才论坛)!
-- *2025.07*: &nbsp;🎉🎉 Our paper ``DMSA: A decentralized microservice architecture for edge networks'' has been accepted by IEEE Transactions on Mobile Computing!
+- *2025.07*: &nbsp;🎉🎉 Our paper "DMSA: A decentralized microservice architecture for edge networks'' has been accepted by IEEE Transactions on Mobile Computing!
 - *2025.07*: &nbsp;🎉🎉 I have been invited to attend the [10th Dalian University of Technology International Young Scholars Exchange Conference](https://ice.dlut.edu.cn/info/1021/5886.htm) (第十届大连理工大学国际青年学者交流会) and the [2025 Dalian Global Talent Innovation and Development Exchange Conference](https://news.dlut.edu.cn/info/1022/122594.htm) (2025年大连全球人才创新发展交流会)!
-- *2025.06*: &nbsp;🎉🎉 Our paper ``Enhancing xURLLC with RSMA-assisted massive-MIMO networks: Performance analysis and optimization'' has been accepted by IEEE Transactions on Communications!
+- *2025.06*: &nbsp;🎉🎉 Our paper "Enhancing xURLLC with RSMA-assisted massive-MIMO networks: Performance analysis and optimization'' has been accepted by IEEE Transactions on Communications!
-- *2025.05*: &nbsp;🎉🎉 Our paper ``Performance optimization in RSMA-assisted uplink xURLLC IIoT networks with statistical QoS provisioning'' has been accepted by IEEE Transactions on Wireless Communications!
+- *2025.05*: &nbsp;🎉🎉 Our paper "Performance optimization in RSMA-assisted uplink xURLLC IIoT networks with statistical QoS provisioning'' has been accepted by IEEE Transactions on Wireless Communications!

 # 📖 Educations
 - *2023.09 - 2026.06 (Expected)*, Ph.D., University of Science and Technology of China (中国科学技术大学), China.